 There are still a few settings you can control, however.
-For instance, you can choose any options for Image Size and Image Quality, you can use exposure compensation, and you can select any of 5 available modes for the built-in flash (if you have raised the flash unit).
-You also can select macro (close-up) focus or infinity focus (but not manual focus), and you can use the self-timer, remote control and Smile Timer options.
+For instance, you can choose any options for Image Size and Image Quality, including Raw, you can use exposure compensation, and you can select any of five available flash modes (if you have raised the built-in flash unit or attached a compatible external flash to the hot shoe on top of the camera).
+You also can select macro (closeup) focus, infinity focus, or manual focus), and you can use the self-timer and smile timer options.
 My recommendation is to set Image Size to the maximum of 4608 x 3456 pixels and Image Quality to Fine, and use the other available settings (such as exposure compensation and flash mode) as needed.